Have you been considering starting an email newsletter?

 So, the homework is to:

-2. Watch a youtube video on 2-3 email platforms (or choose a recommended one), pick one, and create her account.
+2. Watch a youtube video on 2-3 email platforms (or choose a recommended one, like Kit – my fave), pick one, and create her account.

 (Please just start.
 You can spend weeks or months comparing software, but at the end of the day, they all do the same thing.)